Descriptive complexity for neural networks via Boolean networks: Preliminaries

 $\BNL$-programs inherit a number of properties from Boolean networks.
-Each reachable combination of truth values for the head predicates (i.e. each reachable global configuration) is called a \textbf{state} and together they form a \textbf{state space}.
-Note that certain global configurations may not be reachable, because neither they nor their preceding states are possible states at round $0$ due to the terminal clauses of the $\BNL$-program.
-Given that the number of states is finite, a $\BNL$-program will eventually either reach a single stable state or begin looping through a sequence of states.
-A stable state is called a \textbf{point attractor}, a \textbf{fixed-point attractor} or simply a \textbf{fixed point}, whereas a looping sequence of multiple states is a \textbf{cycle attractor}.
+Each $\BNL$-program will eventually reach a single stable state (called \textbf{point attractor}, \textbf{fixed point attractor} or simply \textbf{fixed point}) or begin looping through a sequence of multiple states (called \textbf{cycle attractor}) since each program can only define a finite number of states.
 The smallest amount of time it takes to reach an attractor from a given state is called the \textbf{transient time} of that state.
 The \textbf{transient time} of a $\BNL$-program is the maximum transient time of a state in its state space \cite{cheng2010linear}.
-The concept of transient time is also applicable to $\SC$, since it is also deterministic and eventually stabilizes with each input.
+Analogously, these concepts are applicable to $\SC$.

-Consider the fragment $\mathrm{BNL}_0$ where no head predicate of a program is allowed to have a terminal clause.
-The programs of this logic $\mathrm{BNL}_0$ are an exact match with Boolean networks; each program encodes a Boolean network, and vice versa.
-The logic $\mathrm{BNL}$ extends this framework by allowing terminal clauses.
+Consider the fragment $\mathrm{BNL}_0$ of $\BNL$ where no head predicate of a program is allowed to have a base rule.
+The programs of this logic $\mathrm{BNL}_0$ are an exact match with \emph{classical Boolean networks}; each program encodes a Boolean network, and vice versa. \begin{example} We demonstrate the power of auxiliary predicates in $\BNL$-programs.
+The logic $\mathrm{BNL}$ extends $\BNL_0$ by allowing base rules.
+Consider the following sequences: